SimoneBussu/ai-artifacts/dax-code-optimizer/README.md

 # Example

 Here is an example.
-Consider the following measure that want to compute the total sales only for the product category "Electronics".
+Consider the following measure that wants to compute the total sales only for the product category "Electronics".

 ```dax
 CALCULATE(